AlexPzd/home-assignment/dynatrace_assignment.md

 ### Context: Data Separation

 Data-driven organizations often face the challenge of data quality issues.
-They may encounter inconsistency, duplication, missing values, incompatible formats, or lack of structure in their raw data, which may lead to additional costs.
-Whether you're a retail company looking to improve their data to reduce the cost of a marketing campaign or a e-commerce platform trying to pinpoint the root cause of performance slowdowns and failed transactions, OpenPipeline provides a solution for your data quality issues.
+Inconsistencies, duplication, missing values, incompatible formats, or lack of structure in raw data may increase your operational costs.
+Whether you're a retail company looking to improve your customer data to reduce the cost of a marketing campaign or a e-commerce platform trying to pinpoint the root cause of performance slowdowns and failed transactions, OpenPipeline provides a solution for your data quality issues.
 It separates, cleans up, and reshapes your incoming data, preparing it for its intended use and enabling you to focus on its specific subsets.
 OpenPipeline makes observability, security, and business analysis easier and more streamlined.

 ### Use cases